-I am an Assistant Professor of Writing in the Department of Writing at Loyola University Maryland.
+I am an Associate Professor of Writing in the Department of Writing at Loyola University Maryland.
 I teach courses in first-year writing (WR100), rhetoric (WR220), web writing (WR305), and professional and technical writing (WR325, WR326, GB767).
 I am also the Department of Writing Internship Coordinator and teach the Writing Internship courses (WR402, WR403).

 Partners in Literacy: A Writing Center Model for Civic Engagement

 My new co-authored book, Partners in Literacy: A Writing Center Model for Civic Engagement, is now available for pre-order on the Rowman and Littlefield website or through Amazon.
 Use promo code RLEGEN16 to get a 20% discount through Rowman and Littlefield.
 This offer expires 12/31/16.

 Jaclyn M. Wells and I wrote Partners in Literacy to tell the story of a three-year community-based research project that joined the Purdue Writing Lab and its OWL with two adult education organizations in Lafayette, Indiana.
 Read more about Partners in Literacy …

 My new co-edited book Commitment to Justice in Jesuit Higher Education, 3rd edition, is now available through Apprentice House.
 The book features talks by Jesuit superiors and essay responses to the prompt “How do you live justice at Loyola?” from members of Loyola’s community.